kosmas12/xmusic/README.md

 cmake .. -DUSE_SOFTWARE_SDL_STANDARD=ON
 make
 ```

+For PSP:

+`make -f Makefile.psp` (NOTE: Supports only .mp3 music for now)

 Windows also requires that you pack all the DLL files in the same directory as XMusic.exe